 Nonetheless, as the defects in a complex system increase, the time comes when just one more defect is enough to impair the whole, resulting in the condition known as frailty.
 It happens to power plants, cars, and large organizations.
 And it happens to us: eventually, one too many joints are damaged, one too many arteries calcify.
 There are no more backups.
 We wear down until we can’t wear down anymore.

 And then there’s oxidation.
-Here’s an excerpt from a booklet, Circumin: The 21st Century Cure, by Jan McBarron, MD, about the health benefits of a component of the spice turmeric:
+Here’s an excerpt from a booklet, Circumin: The 21st Century Cure, by Jan McBarron, MD, about anti-oxidants and the health benefits of a component of the spice turmeric:

 Think about the rust on the bumper of a car.
 Rust is caused by oxidation or damaging oxygen molecules that corrode and eventually destroy the structure of metal.
 These same corrosive oxygen molecules…are found inside the human body…and contribute to the deterioration of cells.

-Comparison number four.
-I read somewhere that cars are like people in that both are products of a certain kind of natural selection.
+I don’t remember where I read the idea behind number four: cars are like people in that both result from gradual processes of selection.
 For cars, the selector is not nature but the competition of the automotive marketplace.
-The particular traits of cars will endure only if the cars that they are part of are successful and widely reproduced.
+Any particular trait of a car will endure only if the models that carry it succeed sufficiently to be widely reproduced.

-The evolutionary view of cars touches on another similarity.
+Another evolutionary similarity.
 Cars are made to move.
-For humans too, motion has played a central role in our development.
-We pride ourselves on our brains, but our oldest claim to organic uniqueness is walking on only two legs without a tail or feathers for support.
-Around six million years ago, our ancestors clumsily rose up from four feet to two in order to get a better look around the African savannah.
-The change triggered the evolution of much of our anatomy, including the expansion of our brains.
+For humans too, motion has shaped us.
+Our oldest claim to organic uniqueness is that we walk on only two legs without a tail or feathers for support.
+Six million years ago, our ancestors clumsily rose up from four feet to two in order to get a better look as they walked across the savannah.
+The change helped trigger changes in our eyes, hands, legs, and brains.
 We, like cars, are made to move, and moving, in turn, made us.

-Finally, and more philosophically, cars echo the way that people experience themselves as the duality of a mind inside a body.
-We like cars because they give us the chance to be a heightened version of our brain-in-a-body selves.
-Most of the time we’re just a squishy physique and a mishmash of thoughts.
+Finally and more philosophically, the driving experience echoes the way that we experience ourselves as a mind inside a body.
+Cars give us the chance to be a heightened version of our brain-in-a-body selves.
+Most of the time we might feel like just a mishmash of thoughts inside a squishy physique.
 But put us in the driver’s seat and we’re a bigger, sleeker animal and a laser-like self.

-I’ll take this comparison even a little further.
-The parallel between the mind in our body and our selves in our cars applies to many things that we construct and get into or put on.
-These include not only planes, trains, and ships but also clothes, buildings, novels, and even gods.
-In each of these, we position ourselves to be both protected and enhanced and in turn we bring the thing “to life” as we use it for our purposes.
-We put on clothes to protect us and make us look good, and we make the clothes look good (sometimes) in the process.
-We build and live in our protective houses and decorate them in the process to make them our own.
-We read novels, become absorbed by them, and in turn bring the characters to life.
-And most strangely, we build gods and heroes by animating them with thoughts that we wish we had.
+The comparison goes further.
+We construct many entities besides cars that we can get into or put on—and in some sense “bring to life.”
+They include not only planes, trains, and ships but also clothes, buildings, novels, and even gods.
+In each of these, we position ourselves to be protected and enhanced and can readily identify with or personify the thing itself.
+We build and live in our protective houses and decorate them in the process to make them reflections of ourselves.
+We “live” in the novels we read (or write) and imagine the living characters.
+And most strangely, we build gods and heroes by animating them with feeling and thoughts that we wish we had.
 All cars, of sorts, to transport and intensify us.